Accessibility Statement

 If cats peeing outside the litter box is an issue in your home, follow these tips to stop the incidents:

-• Keep the litter box in a location that is easily accessible for your cat, and try not to move it if you can help it.
+7. Keep the litter box accessible, and try not to move it if you can help it.

 cat using Litter-Robot 4 self-cleaning litter box